Move from resistance to collaboration in renewable energy projects.

 ✅ Targets met

-Align national goals with local needs in ways that build long-term support.
+Align national goals with local needs in ways that build durable support.

 Foster collaboration that leads to better, faster decision-making.